schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | Firewall Optimization          | `conservative` | Tries to avoid dropping any legitimate idle connections at the expense of increased memory usage and CPU utilization. |
 | Firewall Maximum Table Entries | `2000000`      | default is 1'000'000                                                                                                  |

-We disable the auto-generated anti-lockout rule, because we'll define it manually later.
+We disable the auto-generated anti-lockout rule because we'll define it manually later.

 |                      |           |
 | -------------------- | --------- |